Criticism & Critical Thinking

 We shouldn't assume that our perspective is the correct, right, or only way to see something - we must study all sides of an issue, the arguments for and against, and gather as much information and evidence as we can to make an intelligent and informed analysis on the whole.
 We can fight confirmation bias by seeking out counterarguments and disconfirming evidence against our beliefs, instead of only looking for arguments and evidence to reinforce our beliefs.

-It is important to strike a careful balance: we can be too critical, but we can also be insufficiently critical.
-Those of us who are too critical focus only on the downside may be perceived as too negative.
-It can alienate us or make it difficult for anyone to take us seriously.
+It is important to (again) strike a careful balance: we can be too critical, but we can also be not critical enough.
+Those of us who are too critical focus only on the downside may be perceived as too negative or skeptical.
+It can alienate us from others, who we have more in common with than we think.
 Those of us who are uncritical are regarded as naïve and superficial.